-The Internet of Things (IoT) is steadily becoming the Internet of Everything as every possible object — from buildings, utilities, and cars to baby bottles, forks, and ingested medication – can be connected to networks that capture a steady stream of information about the people using them.
+The Internet of Things (IoT) is steadily becoming the internet of everything as seemingly every possible object — from smart cities, smart lighting and smart cars to utilities, waste management, medical emergency services, asset tracking and transportation services — can be connected to networks that capture a steady stream of information about the people using it.

 However, none of this growth is possible without location awareness provided by global navigation satellite systems (GNSS).

-Viewed as a utility often taken for granted, GNSS enables real-time and accurate product tracking, telematics, timing, and other GP-enabled machine-to-machine communication.
-As the IoT market continues to expand, so will the demands and expectations placed on these satellite systems.
+Viewed as a utility and often taken for granted, GNSS enables real-time and accurate asset tracking, telematics, timing and other types of machine-to-machine (M2M) communication.
+As the IoT market continues to expand, so will the demands and expectations that are placed on the information these satellite systems supply.

-Now that connectivity and mobile devices are natural aspects of everyday life, more people are expecting to stay connected.
-Whether they or their possessions are located in a remote forest, mountainous environment, or the middle of a city lined with blocks of skyscrapers, no one wants to have service disrupted whenever a receiver’s line of sight to the navigation satellites is blocked.
+Now that network connectivity and mobile devices are natural aspects of everyday life, more people are expecting to stay connected.
+Whether they or their possessions are in a remote forest, mountainous environment or surrounded by skyscrapers in the city, no one wants to have service disrupted whenever a receiver’s line of sight to the navigation satellites is blocked.

-For years, different GNSS systems, primarily the United States’ GPS and Russia’s GLONASS, have allowed the military and civil segments of the world economy to detect their devices and compute location accurately and securely.
-However, the more 5G, automated driving, and smart cities become mainstream realities, it’s becoming clear that a broader range of location-based applications will need to be supported to meet specific market and individual needs.
+For years, different GNSS systems, primarily the United States’ GPS and Russia’s GLONASS, along with China’s BEIDOU, have allowed the military and civil segments of the world economy to locate their devices and compute position accurately and securely.
+Now with the expansion of global and regional satellite navigation deployment, accuracy and availability have improved immensely.

-The European Union (EU) is hoping that its Galileo satellite navigation system is a step towards satisfying evolving IoT need and enabling manufacturers and developers to create new devices and applications that leverage stronger GNSS signals.
-And it looks like the EU is right as the chipset market is already producing and offering Galileo-ready devices such as smartphones and in-vehicle navigation systems, even though the system is only a little more than halfway deployed and will not be fully operational until 2020.
+More recently the European Union (EU) is hoping its Galileo satellite navigation system is a step towards satisfying evolving IoT needs and enabling manufacturers and developers to create new devices and applications that leverage added services such as the Search and Rescue Service (SAR).

-Here are five areas that businesses should consider now:
+Here are five areas businesses should consider now:

-- Security: Unlike its American GPS predecessor, Galileo offers intrinsic anti-jamming and anti-spoofing protection for civilian users with a built-in method of digitally signing satellite signals.
-This added line of defense will help ensure that devices and the systems connected to them won't fall victim to hackers looking to redirect a device’s transmission or misreport location.
-However, businesses need to adopt a receiver specifically designed to verify the digital signatures from the Galileo satellites.
+- Security: With the improvements in anti-jamming and anti-spoofing protection for civilian users, the latest in GNSS technology will provide more robust and secure alarm notification.
+This additional line of defense will help ensure that devices and the systems connected to them won't fall victim to hackers looking to misreport location.

-Galileo is just the beginning of an era of spectacular technology that will increase the functionality of locations-based devices.
-Very soon, easy access to information on the position of people and services will become the standard for mainstream as well as niche use cases for the IoT.
+This is just the beginning of an era of a spectacular technology that will increase the functionality of location-based devices.
+Easy access to the location of people, assets and services is quickly becoming the standard for mainstream as well as niche use cases for IoT.

-As opportunities for innovation emerge and chipset technologies evolve, businesses will be able to leverage new ways to answer the fast-changing requirements of the marketplace.
-For this reason, IoT solutions should employ GNSS chipsets that have the leading-edge technology necessary to take advantage of today’s sophisticated satellite systems and the flexibility to seize future opportunities.
+As opportunities for innovation emerge and as chipset technologies evolve, businesses will be able to leverage new ways to meet the fast-changing requirements of the marketplace.
+For this reason, IoT solutions should employ GNSS devices that have the leading-edge technology necessary to take advantage of today’s sophisticated satellite systems and the flexibility to seize future opportunities.